awnby/Loan-Matching/README.md

 <img width="377" alt="image" src="https://github.com/user-attachments/assets/e23b4103-63a2-4bae-a1eb-1617c46ec99c" />

 ### How Lenders differ from each other
-For this portion, I checked to see how the approval rates differed by Lender, and to no surprise the approval rate seemed to be related to how much revenue per approval each lender offered BankRate (the higher the revenue, the lower the approval rate).
+For this portion, I checked to see how the approval rates differed by Lender, and to no surprise the approval rate seemed to be related to how much revenue per approval each lender offered the company (the higher the revenue, the lower the approval rate).
 <img width="1677" alt="image" src="https://github.com/user-attachments/assets/309ef4ba-8d0c-4e4b-972b-82f37e8c861e" />
 <img width="623" alt="image" src="https://github.com/user-attachments/assets/8fc50f93-9d1a-462b-8fe0-5522c2fc15a1" />
 To explore how each lender is different, I aggregated the data by lending parter and displayed the mean and standard deviations for the numerical columns.
 I chose to only consider borrowers that were approved loans, since that would be more representative of the requirements of each loaner.